-- Diablo III Game Director Josh Mosqueira discussed patch 2.1 and stated that it would be coming "in a couple of months".
-Extrapolating from that, we are likely to see patch 2.1 arrive on the Public Test Realm sometime in June, with an estimated release date in July-August.
+- At the party, Diablo III Game Director Josh Mosqueira discussed patch 2.1 and stated that it would be coming "in a couple of months".
+Extrapolating from that, may see patch 2.1 arrive on the Public Test Realm sometime in June, with an estimated release date in July-August.

 Seasons and Ladders

 that patch 2.1 will bring Seasons, which will contain ladder-like aspects.
-While it is still in heavy development, here's the basic idea so far of how it works:
+While it is still in heavy development, here is the basic idea so far of how it works:

-- There will be a Season that lasts for a certain length of time, and character ladders within them.
+- There will be Seasons that each last for a certain length of time, and character ladders within them.

 - New characters can be leveled up within the ladder.
-Ladder characters will be totally segregated from non-ladder characters, much like the way that softcore and hardcore characters are entirely divided from each other.
+Ladder characters will be totally segregated from non-ladder characters, much as softcore and hardcore characters are entirely divided from each other.

 - There will be goodies that can drop exclusively for characters in the ladder, including new Season-specific Legendary items.

-.
-From those discussions, we can expect that at the end of a season, ladder characters will roll over to the main non-ladder side.
-All the Paragon experience, equipment and gold will transfer over into the main non-ladder section on the account.
-Again, this is very much in development and the specifics may change by release.
+about ladders.
+From those discussions, we can expect that at the end of a season, ladder characters will roll over to the main non-ladder side of the Diablo III account.
+All the Paragon experience, equipment and gold accrued on ladder characters will also transfer over.
+This is all in development and the specifics may change by release.

-, also under heavy development.
+, and is also under heavy development.
 As explained by Wyatt Cheng

 - Tiered Rifts are a challenge scenario in Adventure Mode.